 Determining your budget should be one of your first steps when looking at installing tile in your kitchen.
 There’s nothing worse than getting your heart set on a design, only to find out that the materials needed to recreate it are well out of your budget.
 First, figure out how much you’re willing to spend and then make a decision based on the material you can afford.

 Another important thing to think about when choosing a material for kitchen tiles is how much maintenance you are comfortable with.
-While natural stone tiles are wildly popular, they do require more maintenance than other tile materials.
+While natural stone tiles are wildly popular, they do require more maintenance than other tile materials that can be vacuumed.
 For instance, marble and granite are easily prone to etching, staining, and patina, requiring careful sealing at regular intervals.
 Spilled acid (think lemon juice, tomato sauce, etc.) or even standing water can make a mark on natural stone tiles if they are not sealed and maintained properly.

 On the other hand, maintenance on other materials such as porcelain, ceramic, or quartz tiles is relatively simple.
 You just wipe a spill and move on, no worries about etching, staining, etc. since they are non-porous materials.
 This means there is little to no maintenance required, which is perfect for homeowners that have a busy, chaotic lifestyle.